ChasingTheDream369/DFP/README.md

 for the Application layer protocol lies, it is named DFP_CONSTS because the protocol controlling the interaction is named DFP from my side as I thought what is better than just taking the acronym for Digital forum protocol as the formal name for the protocol.

+**Server**

-Server - The server on the other hand also has four files under its directory which are named as server.py, server_manager.py, server_process_commands.py and DFP_CONSTS.py.
+The server on the other hand also has four files under its directory which are named as server.py, server_manager.py, server_process_commands.py and DFP_CONSTS.py.
 Each of the files at the server end does the similar jobs just as their client counterparts, so the explanations defined above also satisfies for the server just switch over the roles for clients with server for each of the files